jakeblackburnn/image-editor/README.md

 batch input is not implemented yet.

 - **View Mode** -
-This mode is barely implemented.
-All it does right now is show the provided image.
-In future will be added to allow user to make and view changes in real time before committing to saving the new image.
+This mode allows a user to add view changes to an image before saving.
+Will be updated in future for better UX and with Reset option

 2. Filters: